Urology Textbook

 Intravenous Urography:

-Caliceal diverticula are often visible on the plain kub abdominal x-ray (milk of calcium).
-Otherwise, the calyceal diverticulum present as a mass, pooling of contrast media is not always visible within a few minutes and films after 1–3 hours after injection of contrast medium are needed.
+Caliceal diverticula are often visible on the plain KUB abdominal X-ray (milk of calcium).
+Otherwise, the calyceal diverticulum presents as a mass, pooling of contrast medium is only sometimes visible within a few minutes.
+Late films after 1–3 hours are helpful.
+Today, IVP has largely been replaced by CT urography for diagnostic evaluation.

 Retrograde pyelography: